 The proposed circuit was requested by one of the avid readers of my blog.
-It is a low battery warning indicator circuit using opamp 741and can be used for monitoring a particular low battery voltage threshold.
+It is a low battery warning indicator circuit using op amp IC 741 and can be used for monitoring a particular low battery voltage threshold.

 The circuit may be understood with the following points:

 The entire configuration is wired around the IC 741 and it becomes the heart of the circuit.